adeen-atif/MPI-Cluster/README.md

 # Master PC
-> Make sure you’re logged in on your Ubuntu system using an ID which has sudo access
+<sub> Make sure you’re logged in on your Ubuntu system using an ID which has sudo access <sub/>

-> Open the terminal
+Open the terminal

 Create a new user called 'mpiuser'